-10.3.3 Property Designations
+10.3.4 Property Designations

 Designations are a way provided by the RMA of identifying and protecting land for future public works.
-There is a suite of designations are held in the TRMP and these allows the Council to plan and conduct wastewater activities.
+There is a suite of designations are held in the Tasman Resource Management Plan (TRMP) and these allows the Council to plan and conduct wastewater activities.
 Once given effect, a designation remains valid for the life of the TRMP or until the requiring authority removes or alters the designation.
 It is not always necessary to retain the designations for sites where wastewater facilities have been developed, unless there is a likelihood of future expansion or other upgrades being required.
 Alterations to some designations (e.g., boundaries) and outline plans for proposed work may be required from time to time.
 Designations do not negate the ongoing need for regional resource consents (e.g., discharge permits) required for the designated site.
-Table 27Table 27 provides a summary of current designations.
-The Council have an indefinite designations for pump stations, WWTP, and pipelines.
-Table 27: Summary of Wastewater Designations
+Table 27 provides a summary of current designations.
+The Council have an indefinite designations

-ID Location of Site Site Name/Purpose D176 121 Beach Road, Richmond Beach Road Pump Station and Tanks D177 Tapawera-Glenhope Road Tapawera Wastewater Treatment Pond D178 SH 6, Murchison Murchison Wastewater Treatment Pond D179 Thorp Street, Motueka Motueka Wastewater Treatment Pond D180 Haldane Road, Takaka Takaka Wastewater Treatment Pond D181 Collingwood/Bainham Road Collingwood Wastewater Treatment Pond D182 Patons Rock Future Wastewater Treatment Pond D203 3 Spencer Place, Brightwater Brightwater Pump Station D204 SH 6o, Upper Takaka Upper Takaka Wastewater Treatment Pond D243 Headingly Lane, Richmond Wastewater pipeline D244 Lower Queen Street and McShane Road, Richmond Wastewater pump station
+ID Location of Site Site Name/Purpose D176 121 Beach Road, Richmond Beach Road Pump Station and Tanks D177 Tapawera-Glenhope Road Tapawera Wastewater Treatment Pond D178 SH 6, Murchison Murchison Wastewater Treatment Pond D179 Thorp Street, Motueka Motueka Wastewater Treatment Pond D180 Haldane Road, Tākaka Tākaka Wastewater Treatment Pond D181 Collingwood/Bainham Road Collingwood Wastewater Treatment Pond D182 Patons Rock Future Wastewater Treatment Pond D203 3 Spencer Place, Brightwater Brightwater Pump Station D204 SH 60, Upper Tākaka Upper Tākaka Wastewater Treatment Pond D243 Headingly Lane, Richmond Wastewater pipeline D244 Lower Queen Street and McShane Road, Richmond Wastewater pump station for pump stations, Wastewater Treatment Plant (WWTP), and pipelines.